Kansas educators decry shortage of mental health professionals in public schools

 "My own Grammy’s battle with bipolar disorder and depression has shown me that hope is never lost, no matter how dark the world seems," she said.

 Craig Hidy, representing the Kansas School Social Workers Association, works at a Greenbush educational service center in Topeka serving students from nine public school districts.
-The students cannot be educated in their home school due to severity of their condition, he said.
+The students can't be educated in their home school because of the severity of their condition, he said.

 He said personal experience and interaction with other school social workers demonstrated proper investment in time and resources provided students opportunity to change perspectives, develop relationships and discover success.